Strategic Planning in 2023: Top Challenges That Every Organization Should Address

 Instead of doing traditional strategic planning, many organizations need help creating an entirely new strategy and putting a roadmap in place to go somewhere new.
 In the past 12 months, their companies have pivoted (sometimes dramatically) and they’re now seeing market opportunities to spur their growth.

 A company’s new strategic plan should take many things into account: How customers have been impacted by recent market changes.
 How the company is going to increase support and partner with them going forward.
 What should change with what the business provides, how you provide it, or who you provide it to.
 The new strategic plan should reflect your market responsiveness, and help your organization emerge stronger, more resilient, and more in touch with customers’ needs.

 “Flexibility is the name of the game when business conditions and customer buying behaviors are shifting,” said Wasley.
 “Sometimes the smartest thing a company can do is step outside of their comfort zone and be willing to walk away from their former strategic plan and take smart steps to the unknown.
 There’s no better time.
 Another smart strategy is to bring in outside perspective, perhaps with a business advisor or interim executive leader who can lend support through a critical transition time.”

 Rising Challenge: Recruiting and Hiring

-According to a recent (Sept.
-2020) survey by online HR resource site XpertHR, recruiting and hiring will be an ongoing challenge for U.S. employers throughout 2021.
+According to a recent survey by the online HR resource site XpertHR, recruiting and hiring will be an ongoing challenge for U.S. employers throughout 2022.

 Why?
 Talent acquisition professionals will have their hands full, as unemployment is expected to remain high and a majority of people in the labor force expect to look for new jobs despite, or possibly due to, the economic uncertainty caused by COVID-19.